Skip to content

 • Functional Interface: All operations are performed through class methods on the HTTPClient state

-• Context Integration: HTTP implementations are injected through the context system
+• Context Integration: HTTP implementations are injected into the current scope through the context system

 • Protocol-Based: Uses protocols for flexibility in backend implementations